Skeleton annotation

 • (And so on…)

-To skip a step, click Next workflow step, or press . on the keyboard.
+To skip a step, click Next step, or press . on the keyboard.

-To go back a step, click Previous workflow step, or press , on the keyboard.
+To go back to the previous step, click Previous step, or press , on the keyboard.

-If you go back to a previous step in the workflow, the workflow order will continue from that step onward.
-For example, let’s say you have 5 steps in your workflow.
-If you have annotated steps 1, 2, and 3, but you want to go back to step 1, after annotating it again, the workflow will move onto step 2 instead of step 4.
+If you go back to a previous step in the set, the order will continue from that step onward.
+For example, let’s say you have 5 steps in your set.
+If you have annotated steps 1, 2, and 3, but you want to go back to step 1, after annotating it again, the set will move onto step 2 instead of step 4.

 📘